Certificate Programme in Policy Analysis

 Scholarships for qualified applicants are available with support from the International Development Research Centre (IDRC), Canada and Aga Khan Foundation, Ottawa, Canada.

 The programme is offered in a flexible, part-time format to accommodate working professionals.
-CPPA is a rigorous six-month programme.
+CPPA is a rigorous six-month programme, with classes offered three times a week, in the late afternoon.
 There are breaks between programme modules.

 Programme Structure and Assessment

 The language of instruction is Russian.
 The programme includes four modules and a colloquium.
 Each module is practice-based and related to real policy issues facing governments.
 Performance in each module is based on written assignments and an examination.

 - Policy Process in Government

 - Methods of Policy Analysis

 - Colloquium (please see below)

 The final assessment includes a capstone project - a policy paper that participants develop throughout the programme, based on ongoing learning and analysis.
 Each paper will focus on a policy problem chosen by the participant, and will be presented at an end-of-course colloquium to a panel of senior researchers and government officials.
 The best papers will be published in the IPPA Working Paper Series.